 Steve and I had a blast today, and it was the most random day I’ve had in a long time, so I thought it was worth noting.
 In preparation for the upcoming family trip to Yellowstone, I decided I wanted Steve to teach me how to fly fish.
+As this was my first fly fishing trip, Steve advised me to buy a fly fishing starter kit.
 Since his experience has been limited to the annual “guy’s trip” with his brothers and dad, Steve felt like he might need a refresher himself, and certainly didn’t know the good spots to go to in Raleigh.
 So we met up with our friends the Touseys, Tim and Jenn, and their two kids, Sam and Charlotte.
 Tim is an avid fisherman, and had been wanting to try out a new spot his friend had told him about in the middle of Umstead Park.

 We had agreed to meet at 9:00, however, we got sidetracked by a situation that required my immediate attention.
 There in the middle of the road, at the corner of Lynn and Leesville Rd, sat a HUGE Snapping Turtle!
 Now, as some of you may know, I have had some run-ins with rescuing turtles in the middle of roads before. 🙂 This turtle, however, was BIG and PISSED!!!
 I got out of the car and some other lady had stopped also.
 She tried to pick him up from the front as his mouth was wide open and he was hissing (hmmm, perhaps not the smartest move?).
 The turtle literally jumped at her, and the lady screamed…so I picked him up from behind (he was HEAVY!) and carted him off across the road to safety, with him scratching and clawing the whole way.
 He was kind enough to pose for one picture with his mouth closed. 🙂